VideoDG: Generalizing Temporal Relations in Videos to Novel Domains: Related Work

-\myparagraph{Image and Video Domain Adaptation.} Different from our DG problem, in domain adaptation (DA), the target distributions (without labels) are still available during training.
-While most previous work mainly focuses on solving the image DA problem \cite{yosinski2014transferable,Ghifary2015domain,tzeng2017adversarial,long2018conditional}, some recent models were proposed to solve the video DA problem \cite{Jamal2018DeepDA,chen2019temporal}.
-They are related to our work due to the domain shift exists in both video DA and DG problems.
-However, these models close the representation distances across domains given the target distributions, and thus is not applicable to the DG settings.
-In contrast, the video DG problem is more challenging and has not been well explored.
+Domain adaptation is a classic problem in the field of transfer learning \cite{yosinski2014transferable,Ghifary2015domain,tzeng2017adversarial,long2018conditional}, in which, different from the domain generalization setups, label-free data samples from the target domain are available during training.
+Some recent approaches were proposed to solve the domain adaptation problem for videos \cite{Jamal2018DeepDA,chen2019temporal, pan2020adversarial, munro2020multi}.
+They are related to our work because the temporal domain shift exists in both video domain adaptation and generalization problems.
+However, as mentioned above, these models learn domain-invariant features by harnessing the data samples from the target domain, and thus cannot be directly used for video domain generalization.
+In this work, our goal is to learn more generalizable representations purely from the source videos, without accessing any clues of the target domain.